 20,000 meals including a Pennsylvania-grown fruit and vegetable (100 lunches x 5 times a week x 40 weeks) x .25 = $5,000

 Products must be grown in Pennsylvania; food handling and preservation techniques must also take place in Pennsylvania.
-Produce can be purchased from farms, food hubs, distributors, farmers markets or stores as long as documentation can be provided showing farm of origin.
+Produce can be purchased from farms, food hubs, distributors, farmers’ markets or stores as long as documentation can be provided showing farm of origin.
+Produce can also be grown on-site.
 Pennsylvania Harvest of the Month items were chosen with distributors’ product availability in mind.
-Pasa Farming’s Food Shed Map is a helpful resource to identify new suppliers.
 Any PA Preferred fruit or vegetable product would also be eligible.
+The Common Market supplies locally grown food from many PA farmers and is a great partner and resource.

-Yes, The Food Trust will be available for technical assistance.
+Yes, The Food Trust will be available for technical assistance and support.
 Follow-up information will be provided to selected sites.

 Any meal or snack within the CACFP that includes a Pennsylvania-grown fruit or vegetable is eligible – breakfast, lunch, supper and snacks.